-There’s no doubt that running any kind of business is one of the most challenging things that you can possibly do with your life.
-After all, anyone who tries to set up their own business under the assumption that they’re going to have an easy time of it is in for a pretty rude awakening.
+There is no doubt that running any kind of business is one of the most challenging things that you can possibly do with your life.
+After all, anyone who tries to set up their own business under the assumption that they are going to have an easy time of it is in for a pretty rude awakening.

-That thing is outsourcing.
+That key thing is outsourcing and delegating since it allows your business to focus on its core competencies.
 Being able to reach out to other companies and professionals and putting elements of your business in their hands is one of the best possible ways to ensure that both you and your business are always working at full capacity.
+Delegating is a business skill that must be practiced to do correctly and consistently.
 Here are just some of the benefits that outsourcing can afford your business.

 It puts things in the hands of the experts

-Even if you’re the greatest business owner in the world, there’s a pretty slim chance that you’re going to understand how to do absolutely everything that your business needs to the highest possible quality.
+Even if you are the greatest business owner in the world, there is a pretty slim chance that you are going to understand how to do absolutely everything that your business needs to the highest possible quality.
 Because of that, being able to hand things over to those who really know what they’re doing is essential.

 It takes the pressure off your employees